๐Ÿ”ฅ The Hidden Risk of Improper AVD Host Decommissioning

 • Optional zero-session wait validation

-• Azure VM + disk + networking cleanup
+• Azure VM, disk, and networking cleanup

 • Entra ID device removal